 - already have a problem with communication before the event.

-Family problems can develop
+Family problems that can develop after a traumatic event

 Family problems can occur if: